lancesmithcc/astro/tasks.md

 - [x] Prepend each generated insight with concise bullet-point **Technical Energies** (astro snapshot, card energies, metrics) followed by interpretation & real-life applications.
 - [ ] Review other response types (follow-up, clarifying) to adopt the same structure if needed.

+### Divine Channel
+- [x] Implemented computeDivineChannel utility and integrated it into ChatInterface to establish a session-wide energetic link.

 - [ ] Monitor user feedback on readability and make further tweaks.